 Fall is here and I am going above and beyond to try to enjoy the colder months this year.
-I’m so cold natured that I usually despise them, something serious.
-Food is probably the best place to start with anything, so let’s get to it!
+I’m very cold natured that I usually despise them something serious.
+Food is the best place to start with anythin better, in my book,, so let’s get to it!
 I found this old cookbook at an antique shop – what better way to get into the “Old World New” theme and lifestyle than with bringing old recipes back to the light?
 This Old Dominion Pound Cake recipe is so delicious, and well worth the time and elbow grease required when making food from scratch.
 The time mostly goes into the baking, though, so don’t shy away from a little elbow grease.
 If you have a standing mixer, you have it made!
 I, naturally, have an older (probably made in the 80s or 90s) hand held mixer that’s been passed down through my family.

 More information on this cookbook – I spied it several times in my favorite antique shop that I frequent, and finally snagged it up once it went on sale.
 I got it for a whopping $6.
 It is the Good Housekeeping Cookbook edited by Dororthy B. Marsh (the Director of Foods and Cookery, Good Housekeeping Institute at the time) and illustrated by Bill Goldsmith, published in 1963.
 Wow!
 This cookbook is over 50 years old!
 Check out the Good Housekeeping website for modern cake recipes that look just as scrumptious as this one.

 - If you can not find cream of tartar, it can be substituted with regular white vinegar AFTER you beat/fluff your egg whites.

 - A strainer can be used in place of a sifter, if you don’t own or want to buy one.
 Or if you just don’t know what one is.